What to see and do on a Harry Potter walking tour in London

 Join interactive fun

-• What it is: Live tour guides lead interactive activities during the walking tour, including Sorting Hat ceremonies, house point quizzes, and movie clip showings.
+What it is: Live tour guides lead interactive activities during the walking tour, including Sorting Hat ceremonies and house point quizzes.

 Shop at the Harry Potter Shop

-• What it is: The Harry Potter Shop at Platform 9¾ in King’s Cross Station offers official merchandise and a fun photo opportunity with the trolley stuck in the wall.
+What it is: The Harry Potter Shop at Platform 9¾ in King’s Cross Station offers merchandise and photo opportunities with the trolley stuck in the wall.

-• Why it's great: You get to browse wands, scarves, and other magical keepsakes while capturing a memorable photo of your adventure.
+Why it's great: You get to browse wands, scarves, and other keepsakes while capturing a memorable photo of your adventure.

 Go cafe hopping